How Long Does Juvederm Voluma Last? Explained

-- Treatment area: In general, the duration of effects of a filler will vary on the basis of the area it was used to treat.
+- Treatment area: in general, the duration of effects of a filler will vary on the basis of the area it was used to treat.
 Filler placed in facial areas with high levels of muscle movement, such as the lips, will have a shorter duration of effect than filler used in static facial areas, such as the tip of the nose.
-In regions of high mobility, the filler is subjected to more shear stress and compression/stretching forces.
+In regions of high mobility, the filler is subjected to more stress and compression/stretching forces.
 This accelerates the mechanical breakdown of the filler and causes it to be metabolized more rapidly.

-- Intrinsic factors: The patient’s lifestyle, habits, skin type, and genetics all influence the rate at which the filler is metabolized by the body and, by extension, how long the filler is retained in the skin.
+- Intrinsic factors: the patient’s lifestyle, habits, skin type, and genetics all influence the rate at which the filler is metabolized by the body and, by extension, how long the filler is retained in the skin.

 Duration of effects of Juvederm Voluma

 The duration of Voluma’s effects will vary from patient to patient, according to the factors listed above and the area being treated.
 In the midface area, Juvederm Voluma has been shown to provide clinical effects for as long as two years after treatment.
 Additionally, other studies concluded that the results can last up to 18 months or more.